Paul Butler (bishop)

-Paul Roger Butler (born 18 September 1955) is a British Anglican bishop and a lords spiritual of the House of Lords.
-He is the Bishop of Durham, the diocesan bishop of the Diocese of Durham: his election was confirmed on 20 January 2014 and he was installed and enthroned in Durham Cathedral on 22 February 2014.
+Paul Roger Butler (born 18 September 1955) is a retired British Anglican bishop and a former Lord Spiritual of the House of Lords.
+He was installed and enthroned in Durham Cathedral on 22 February 2014 and was the Bishop of Durham, the diocesan bishop of the Diocese of Durham, from 20 January 2014 to 29 February 2024.
 On 12 September 2013 it was announced that he had been appointed as bishop-designate of Durham (succeeding Justin Welby.)
 He was previously bishop of Southwell and Nottingham.
 He was installed at Southwell Minster on 27 February 2010.
 He served as the suffragan bishop of Southampton in the Diocese of Winchester from 2004 until 2010.

 Early life

 Butler was educated at Kingston Grammar School and received a BA in English and history with honours from the University of Nottingham in 1977.
 He worked for the Universities and Colleges Christian Fellowship (UCCF) in their Bookstall Service (1978–1980) before training for Ordained ministry at Wycliffe Hall, Oxford from 1980 to 1983.